tvillacruz/tonyvillacruzcom/content/credits/index.md

 ---
 # Hugo Theme Credits

-This site was developed using Hugo and the Refresh theme.
-This theme is a modified version of Refresh.
+This site was developed using Hugo and modifying the Refresh theme.
+The unmodified version of the theme is available:

 {{< rawhtml >}}
             <h4>